Mr. Men: Adam Hargreaves

-In 2003, 15 years after his father's death, Adam Hargreaves took over the Mr. Men, starting with three new Mr. Men characters and three new Little Miss characters; Mr. Cool, Mr. Rude, Mr. Good, Little Miss Scary, Little Miss Bad and Little Miss Whoops.
-He also created 'Little Miss Christmas' to accompany 'Mr. Christmas' after the book was rereleased with new illustrations.
+In 2003, 15 years after his father's death, Adam Hargreaves took over as writer of the Mr. Men books, starting with three new Mr. Men characters and three new Little Miss characters; Mr. Cool, Mr. Rude, Mr. Good, Little Miss Scary, Little Miss Bad and Little Miss Whoops.
+Adam stated he had never drawn any of the characters before his father's death and it took three years for him to learn how to.
+He said continuing the series was "strangely cathartic, even though I was sitting at my dad’s desk and in his office, it gave me something to concentrate on".
+He also created Little Miss Christmas to accompany Mr. Christmas after the book was rereleased with new illustrations.
+Despite his father's passing, the books written by Adam still have "by Roger Hargreaves" on their front covers as he feels Roger's name is "synonymous" and "part of the [Mr. Men] brand".

 A competition was held in the British Sunday Times newspaper for children to submit their own Mr. Men character for inclusion in a limited edition celebrating the 30th anniversary of the series.
 Mr. Cheeky was selected as the winning entry, submitted by then-eight-year-old Gemma Almond.
 Her creation led to a book featuring her character being published; it was sold only in W H Smith branches, with a portion of the proceeds going to a charity, supporting children with leukemia.

 In April 2004, Hargreaves' widow Christine sold the rights to the Mr. Men and Little Miss characters to UK entertainment group Chorion for £28 million.
 They called their company THOIP.
 In 2006, to celebrate 35 years of Mr. Men and 25 years of Little Miss, Mr. Birthday and Little Miss Birthday were published.
 In October 2006, Adam Hargreaves created the first Little Miss character based on a real person; Stella McCartney, who he named Little Miss Stella.
 This was published as a limited edition of 1,000 copies for use as fashion show invitations.

 In February 2011, 20th Century Fox and 21 Laps Entertainment announced plans for an animated film.